devtron-labs/devtron/docs/user-guide/bulk-update.md

 Need to make some common changes across multiple devtron applications?
 **Bulk Edit** allows you to do that.<br>
-Eg. You can change the value for `MaxReplicas` in Deployment Templates of multiple Devtron applications or you can add key-value pairs in multiple ConfigMaps & Secrets.
+E.g. You can change the value for `MaxReplicas` in Deployment Templates of multiple Devtron applications or you can add key-value pairs in multiple ConfigMaps & Secrets.

 ## Support
 Bulk edit is currently supported for: